 We specialize in rescuing brachycephalic (flat faced) dogs such as Bulldogs, Pugs, Boston Terriers, Boxers, French Bulldogs, Mastiffs, Shih Tzus, American Bulldogs.

-Homeward Bound Rescue is A small scale dog rescue group located in Toronto (GTA), Ontario, Canada
+Homeward Bound Rescue is A small scale dog rescue group located ALL ACROSS Ontario, Canada

 Homeward Bound Rescue is dedicated to the well-being of brachycephalic dogs.
 We are non-profit, volunteer-run, and foster home based.
 We do not have kennel facilities where our dogs are kept, each rescue dog lives, lovingly cared for in the home of our Fosters until their Forever Home is found.
 The daily operations of Homeward Bound Rescue are managed by a dedicated team of volunteers, including a Board of Directors and coordinators in the positions of integral operations such as Foster, Adoptions, Fundraising, Events, and Home Visits.